What is a TEDx Talk?

 TEDx Speakers are selected by local TEDx event organizers.
 They may have been nominated, recommended or sought out.
 At TEDxDirigo, speakers are selected by a curatorial team in response to the theme of that particular year's event.

 TEDxDirigo speakers are kids, teachers, entrepreneurs, athletes, artists, scientists, CEO's.
 They might not have a title.
 You may know their name very well, and you may have never heard of them before.
+Most TEDxDirigo speakers live or work in Maine.
+Very few are invited from outside the state as our focus is on building our local community, and sharing Maine ideas worth spreading with the world.

 All TEDxDirigo speakers participate in extensive coaching to discover, refine, and deliver their TEDx talk.
 In this way they are humble and open.